Turboscient/From-Elm-To-Redux-TypeScript/README.md

 }
 ```

-And finally, we can showcase the View in JSX
+And finally, we can showcase the View in JSX by rendering the state object's keys and values

 ```
 export function RecursiveType() {